katmlane/CodeWars/README.md

 1. Start with clear pseudocode
 2. Console.log(everything)
 3. Check your spelling and syntax
-4. Be sure you are returning the data you want, or returning it period (see #2)
+4. Be sure you are returning the data you want or returning it period (see #2)

 As I collect experiences/lessons I will update this list.